I approach design with intention—human-centred, shaped by insight, and grounded in narrative.

 Yes-so many!

 First, I developed strong proficiency in design software during my marketing career, much of which overlaps with interior design tools.
-With over 30 years of digital experience, I had a solid foundation to quickly learn new architectural software.
-I completely fell in love with Revit early on and now even tutor others in using it.
+With over 30 years of digital experience, I had a solid foundation to learn new architectural software quickly.
+I fell head over heels in love with Revit early on and now even tutor others in using it.

-I’m also bringing behavioural research skills, strategic thinking, storytelling, and systems thinking into my interior design work—skills that help me approach each project with both creativity and purpose.
+I also bring behavioural research skills, strategic thinking, storytelling, and systems thinking from my previous career into my interior design work.
+These skills help me approach each project creatively and purposefully.

 And finally, my background as an entrepreneur and team leader continues to serve me well.
 Skills like client management, presenting, budgeting, business development, collaboration, and project coordination are all directly transferable and incredibly valuable in this next chapter of my career.